k80w/dotfiles/README.md

 ```

 `-d packages` tells stow to grab the package from `packages/` and `-t ~` tells stow to put them in your home directory.

+Note that if you rebuild the templates, you don't need to run Stow again.